 He believes God sent him to CTP to transform the palm oil industry to “disciple the nations” (Matthew 28:19), a message he heard from the Almighty at the Kingdom Invasion conference in Singapore.

-Low got the job offer from Cargill the day he resign from his previous firm, he said.
-He had found out about some of the corporation’s corrupt practices, but when he confronted its owners, they were unwilling to clean up their act.
+Low got the job offer from Cargill the day he resigned from his previous firm, he said.

 CTP was facing multiple headwinds when he entered as their chief operating officer.
 From there, his prayers started to change as he learnt to “rely 100% on God”.